It’s Back…MHDC Reinstates the Missouri Low Income Housing Tax Credit Program!

 Monarch Private Capital manages ESG funds that positively impact communities by creating clean power, jobs, and homes.
 The funds provide predictable returns through the generation of federal and state tax credits.
 The Company offers innovative tax credit equity investments for affordable housing, historic rehabilitations, renewable energy, film, and other qualified projects.
 Monarch Private Capital has long-term relationships with institutional and individual investors, developers, and lenders that participate in these types of federal and state programs.
 Headquartered in Atlanta, Monarch has offices and tax credit professionals located throughout the U.S.

-Monarch Private Capital (MPC), a nationally recognized tax-advantaged investment firm that develops, finances, and manages a diversified portfolio of projects that generate federal and state tax credits, including ESG investment opportunities […]
+Proceeds will provide positive social impact and help build sustainable communities through affordable housing Monarch Private Capital, a nationally recognized tax-advantaged investment firm that develops, finances, and manages a diversified […]

 Feb 23, 2021